You can find further information from our previous blog post about these events!

 While this adviser permission is for the specific class you request, functionally it reopens your ability to drop in general, so be sure to drop the right class and nothing else.

-4. **do NOT forget this step!!!** You will have two days to drop the class on Vergil.*
+4. **Do NOT forget this step!!!** You will have two days to drop the class on Vergil.*

 If you don't drop within the 2-day window, you will need to request permission again.